Recurrent Inference Machine for Medical Image Registration: Acknowledgments

-\acks{This work was partly supported by the TU Delft AI Initiative, Amazon Research Awards, and the National Heart, Lung, and Blood Institute, National Institutes of Health by the Division of Intramural Research (Z1A-HL006214).}
+This work was partly supported by the TU Delft AI Initiative, Amazon Research Awards, the Dutch Research Council (NWO), and the National Heart, Lung, and Blood Institute, National Institutes of Health by the Division of Intramural Research (Z1A-HL006214).

-\ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}